coreemu/core/docs/gui.md

 # SSH from host to node n5 to run an X11 app
 ssh -X 172.16.0.5 xclock
 ```

-Note that the **coresendmsg** utility can be used for a node to send
-messages to the CORE daemon running on the host (if the **listenaddr = 0.0.0.0**
-is set in the **/etc/core/core.conf** file) to interact with the running
-emulation.
-For example, a node may move itself or other nodes, or change
-its icon based on some node state.

 #### Other Methods